-As a child, I was lucky to have experienced the grandeur and majesty of the Granada Cinema Bedford, when watching films.
-A cinema full of the awe and wonder of the 1930s picture palace.
+As a child, I was lucky to have experienced the grandeur and majesty of the Granada Cinema Bedford, a cinema full of the awe and wonder of the 1930s picture palace.
 Sitting opposite St Peters green in the town, the Granada owned its surroundings with an assured and comforting design.
-While being home of all the latest big-screen adventures and experiences the week had to offer.
-I remember with fondness the long queues for a film, that would stretch around the corner of the building.
-Finally Leading you to opulent box office lined with red curtains.
-While your small paper ticket acted as a gateway to the large sweeping staircase of the foyer.
-And finally, the 1.600 seat Theodore Komisarjevsky designed auditorium.
-Holding the second largest cinemascope screen in the United Kingdom, a screen that dominated the vast cavern of imagination, wonder and escapism.
+While being home to all the latest big-screen adventures and experiences the week had to offer.
+I remember with fondness the long queues for a film that would stretch around the corner of the building.
+The lengthy cue finally leading you to the opulent box office and Miss Candy concessions counter.
+The small paper ticket a gateway to the large sweeping staircase of the foyer and the 1,600 seat Theodore Komisarjevsky designed auditorium.
+Holding the second largest cinemascope screen in the United Kingdom, a screen that dominated Granada’s vast cavern of imagination, wonder and escapism.

 These magical childhood memories of cinema were attached as much to the building as the film being shown.
 With the Italian Renaissance theme of the cinema’s design offering pure visual beauty.
 Alongside a true commitment to offering the finest film viewing experience possible.
 And despite its sticky floor and uncomfortable old seats, The Granada offered pure escapism; the artistry of film expressed in architecture.

 These memories led to my passion for film, my love of cinematography and my belief in protecting our cinematic heritage.
-While equally allowing me to experience film’s the way a director intended.
+While equally allowing me to experience a film the way a director intended.
 On a large panoramic screen, within a building that understood the power of cinema.

-However, the birth of the multiplex led to the final curtain for the Granada Bedford.
-Which despite much anger was demolished in 1990, leaving an empty shell of a car park for many years before Lidl moved onto the empty site.
-The cinema’s demolition leading to a new ‘luxury’ multiplex managed by Cannon Cinemas.
-The ‘luxury’ elements dispensing with a huge panoramic screen, alongside the grandeur and the magic.
-In favour of small screens, and choice in the film on offer.
+However, the birth of the multiplex led to the final curtain for the Granada Bedford, which despite much anger, was demolished in 1990.
+The site remaining a dusty and empty car park for years until a Lidl was constructed.
+Meanwhile, a new ‘luxury’ multiplex managed by Cannon Cinemas opened near the embankment on a new leisure park.
+The luxury of the building giving us small screens, no cinemascope, but comfy seats to make up for the loss.
+The supermarket of cinema had arrived in Bedford at the expense of size, scale, beauty and power.
 And while I continued my film-watching journey at the new multiplex.
-The magic had equally gone, replaced by something that felt far more commercially driven in nature.
-A conveyor belt of cinema and film, driven by sales alone.
+The magic had gone, replaced by something that felt far more commercial in nature—a conveyor belt of cinema and film, driven by sales alone.

-In recent years some independent cinemas and to lesser degree chains, have returned to the notion of experience, service and comfort.
+In recent years some independent cinemas and chains have returned to the notion of experience, service and comfort.
 Leading to a small renaissance of the picture palace concept.
-However, despite this many modern cinema buildings still lack identity, care and grandeur.
+However, despite this, many modern cinema buildings still lack identity, care and grandeur.
 Opting for mundane carbon copy designs that offer little inspiration to the customer.
-While many cinema chains focus on how many nachos they can sell, rather than the beauty and power of the films they are showing.
-Gone are the projectionists who understood the importance of presentation, replaced by computer systems that simply press play.
-The experience of the film less important than the money made in the foyer.
+While many cinema chains focus on how many nachos they can sell rather than the beauty and power of the films they are showing.
+Gone are the projectionists who understood the importance of presentation, replaced by a computer system that presses play—the experience less important than the money made in the foyer.